-His advice was also sought from Europe, from where he received letters addressed to him as: "The most honorable and most learned gentleman Master Quassi, professor of herbology".
+His advice was even also sought from Europe, from where he received letters addressed to him as: "The most honorable and most learned gentleman Master Quassi, professor of herbology".

-He worked as a renowned healer and did this with such success that he got his freedom.
+He worked as a renowned healer and did this with such a success that he got his freedom.
 He became a rich man who owned a large plantation.

 One of his most successful remedies was an extreme bitter tea that he used to treat infections by intestinal parasites; malaria and fevers.
 This was based on the extract of the plant Quassia amara which Carolus Linnaeus, the famous Swedish botanist, named after him, as the discoverer of its medicinal properties.